hospital room

 Irritable bowel syndrome (IBS) is a condition that affects the natural movement of the intestines during digestion, which leads to uncomfortable symptoms such as cramping, abdominal pain, gas, bloating, mucus in the stool, diarrhea and/or constipation.
 Treatments to relieve symptoms can range from dietary changes to medications.

 At AdventHealth, our world-renowned physicians provide many of the latest lifestyle, medical, surgical and endoscopic options on your road to recovery.
-Providing individualized care plans, our specialists are here to help you with Crohn’s disease, ulcerative colitis and a range of similar conditions.
+Providing individualized care plans based on your diagnosis, our specialists are here to help you with Crohn's disease, ulcerative colitis and a range of similar digestive conditions, including diverticulitis, chronic gastritis and peptic ulcers.

 Our clinical team is highly acclaimed and stands at the forefront of IBD research nationwide.
 It’s patient stories like yours that help us deliver insights and treatment programs that push innovation and offer support — for the body, mind and spirit.